-It is possible to do partial hikes if you don’t feel up to conquering the peak.
+It is possible to do partial hikes at Mount Olympus if you don’t feel up to conquering the peak.
 There are several natural hot springs on the way up which offer a nice place to stop and relax.
 You can also tie in your visit to Olympus with an exploration of the ancient cities of Dion and Litochoro.

-Nafplio & The Peloponnese
+Nafplio & the Peloponnese

 Nafplio has been “in vogue” as a romantic getaway destination for Greek couples over the last few years.
 You can reach the city in just over 90 minutes from Athens.
-Nafplio also makes a good jumping off point for exploring the wider Peloponnese region.
+Nafplio also makes a good jumping-off point for exploring the wider Peloponnese region.

 However, Meteora provides some of the most magical scenery in Greece.
 You can combine a trip to Meteora with an exploration of the nearby village of Kastraki, and the cave of Theopetra.

 Zagorohoria and the Vikos Gorge

 The Vikos Gorge is one of Greece’s best and most famous hiking trails.
-The route leads you just north-west of Ioannina, through the villages of Zagorohoria.
+The route leads you just northwest of Ioannina, through the villages of Zagorohoria.